Psychopath vs. Sociopath: What Makes Them Different?

 Overall, approximately 1-3% of the general population is likely to have psychopathy (Hare & Neumann, 2008).

-Approximately 20 to 30% of the prison population is psychopaths (García & José, 2012).
+Approximately 20 to 30% of the prison population are psychopaths (García & José, 2012).
 García & José also found that those prison inmates who lived in their original homes for a shorter time were more likely to be psychopaths.

 “Findings suggest that the lesser the time subjects spent in their homes of origin, the higher their level of psychopathy will be.
-The subgroup of subjects diagnosed as psychopaths lived at their homes of origin an average of 13 years while inmates not diagnosed as psychopaths lived at their homes of origin an average of 18 years.”
+The subgroup of subjects diagnosed as psychopaths lived at their homes of origin an average of 13 years, while inmates not diagnosed as psychopaths lived at their homes of origin an average of 18 years.”

 — García & José, Family and socio-demographic risk factors for psychopathy among prison inmates, 2012